 Don’t assume that you are entitled to learn all about a person’s disability, just because you noticed they are disabled.
 I am personally very open about my conditions, partially because I run a blog where I talk about my disability.
-Some examples of ways people ask me about my disability include asking what I can see, questions about my cane or glasses (read more about how I answer questions about my glasses here), or other non-intimidating questions.
+Some examples of ways people ask me about my disability include asking what I can see, questions about my cane or glasses, or other non-intimidating questions.
 Most people do not feel like they should have to teach you about their condition or give detailed answers.
 That is perfectly valid and acceptable.

 Ask if there are certain things you should (or shouldn’t) do